 I haven’t had health insurance since 2008, which is a pretty crazy thing to say, given that I live in a country with some of the most affordable and high-quality medical care in the world.
 National Taiwan Health Insurance, while expensive for the Republic of China (ROC) government of Taiwan, is incredibly cheap for Taiwanese citizens and residents.
 Unfortunately for me, I am not a resident of Taiwan, so I don’t have Taiwan National Health Insurance.
+Sure, I could find a loans website and get a loan if anything was to happen.
+It is pretty different too how the US works if you wanted to learn more about US health insurance reading about it at a website similar to www.insurancequotes.com could be helpful.

 Even being totally uninsured, I still make out pretty well, medically-speaking.
 If I got a fever and needed a clinic to give me antibiotics, assuming I can walk the two blocks to a local clinic, I will be in-and-out in under an hour and spend less than US$20, which includes the visit (having no appointment and having never been there before) and the drugs to treat whatever’s wrong.
 Clinics stock their own on-site pharmacy, saving a lot of time and money.